-- South Pier extends 3 km (2 ml) into North Sea, and is accessible on foot.
-Inland, among the the woods are 18th century mansions (like Beeckesteijn museum) with authentic French and English gardens.
+Among the best-known tourist attractions are IJmuiden Sea and Harbour Museum.
+Holland's most modern marina is located at the main boulevard.
+From there, tourists only have to cross the dunes to find the beach.
+South Pier extends 3 km (2 mi) into North Sea and is accessible on foot.
+Inland, among the woods are 18th-century mansions (like Beeckesteijn museum) with authentic French and English gardens.
 The cemetery of Driehuis is beautifully preserved and well maintained.
-The old centre of Velsen has the 8th century Engelmundus church.
+Velsen's old center has the 8th-century Engelmundus church.

 Besides Velsen Town Hall, important sights are the North Sea locks (among the world's largest).
 They are able to close off a shipping lane with width 164 ft (50 m) and depth / draft 39 ft (12 m).
 There are plans to enlarge or create a new set to facilitate passage for larger vessels.

 Port IJmuiden new sealock (world's largest)

 A new (world's largest) sealock is currently under construction at IJmuiden (North Sea Canal's entrance).
 The new facility will provide access to Port Amsterdam even to the world's largest cruise vessels.

 The new sealock has length of 500 m (1640 ft), width 70 m (230 ft) and depth / max draft 18 m (59 ft), ranking it the world’s largest.
 Construction works started in January 2016, with scheduled completion by the end of 2019.
 After the sealock's inauguration, Amsterdam port will be accessible (for all types of marine vessels) 24 hours a day.